Romeh/failover-singlejob-ignite/README.md

-### How to guarantee your single computation task is guaranteed to failover in case of node failures in apache Ignite
+### How to guarantee your single computation task to be finished in case of node failures/crash in apache Ignite

 How to guarantee your single computation task is guaranteed to failover in case of node failures in apache Ignite ?